CH$_4$ and CO$_2$ Adsorption Mechanisms on Monolayer Graphenylene and their Effects on Optical and Electronic Properties

 Advancements in 2D materials have expanded the scope of potential applications, particularly in energy harvesting and storage, due to their high electron transport efficiency and extensive surface area with numerous active sites \cite{KUMAR2023232256}.
 In our study, we adopted a computational approach based on a $\pi$- orbital tight-binding Hamiltonian to simulate the electrical transport phenomena of graphene and GPNL.
 We employed the SCC-DFTB method along with Non--equilibrium Green's functions \cite{Pecchia_2008}.
 In the tight--binding representation, the interaction between atoms is limited to a finite range.
 We can solve the contact self--energy function, also known as the surface Green's function, for the matrix block corresponding to the atoms near the extended device region using a recursive algorithm \cite{D0CP04188B}.
 This allows us to accurately describe the electrical transport properties of the materials and analyze their behavior under various conditions.

-Figure \ref{fig:transmissionProb} illustrates our findings that are in good agreement with reported results for pristine graphene in the literature and by Villegas et al.c\cite{D0CP04188B} for the pristine GPNL; by adding different molecules it is revealed the preferential adsorption of extrinsic chemical species like CH$_4$, CO$_2$, and H$_2$ at interdomain sites, leading to a significant enhancement of scattering effects in both graphene and GPNL.
-To delve into this intriguing behavior, we employed the non-pulsating direct current (NPDC) waveform, known for its ability to maintain the stability of adsorbates even under ultrahigh--vacuum conditions.
+Figure \ref{fig:transmissionProb} illustrates our findings for graphene in a) and GPNL in b) that are in good agreement with reported results for pristine graphene in the literature and by Villegas et al. \cite{D0CP04188B} for the pristine GPNL; by adding different molecules it is revealed the preferential adsorption of extrinsic chemical species like CH$_4$, CO$_2$, and H$_2$ at interdomain sites, leading to a significant enhancement of scattering effects in both graphene and GPNL.
+To delve into this intriguing behavior, we employed the non--pulsating direct current (NPDC) waveform, known for its ability to maintain the stability of adsorbates even under ultrahigh--vacuum conditions.
 Unlike PDC waves, which exhibit continuous voltage fluctuations, NPDC waves maintain a constant voltage, ensuring the stability of the adsorbed species within the scope of our computational approach.